Natural History (Pliny): Zoology

 Zoology is discussed in Books VIII to XI.
 The entries begin with a discussion of terrestrial animals, taken to include mammals, reptiles, amphibians, and an assortment of mythological creatures recognised as real animals (e.g. dragons).
 The elephant, and the lion are described in detail, with accounts of behaviors, taming, and battles with bestiarii referenced.
 Other species are listed in relation to their geographic ranges, for example India and the far north.
 Domestic dogs, horses, and livestock feature prominently, with elaboration on their uses to humans, for example the types of wool produced by sheep and the cloth created from them.

 From there, "the natural history of fishes" is outlined.
-Pliny identified all aquatic animals as "fishes", making distinctions between those "with red blood" (cetaceans and traditional fishes) and those "without blood", the latter classified between "soft fishes" (cephalopods), those with "thin crusts" (e.g. crustaceans & sea urchins), and those enclosed with hard shells (e.g. bivalves & gastropods).
+Pliny identified all aquatic animals as "fishes", making distinctions between those "with red blood" (cetaceans and traditional fishes) and those "without blood", the latter classified between "soft fishes" (cephalopods), those with "thin crusts" (e.g. crustaceans and sea urchins), and those enclosed with hard shells (e.g. bivalves and gastropods).
 As well, jellies are described with "bodies of a third nature" as a mix of animal and plant.
-The encyclopaedia mentions different sources of purple dye, particularly the murex snail, the highly prized source of Tyrian purple, as well as the value and origin of the pearl and the invention of fish farming and oyster farming.
+The encyclopedia mentions different sources of purple dye, particularly the murex snail, the highly prized source of Tyrian purple, as well as the value and origin of the pearl and the invention of fish farming and oyster farming.
 The keeping of aquariums was a popular pastime of the rich, and Pliny provides anecdotes of the problems of owners becoming too closely attached to their fish.

 Birds are described next, starting with the ostrich and the mythical phoenix.
 Much detail is spent with eagles, which are "looked upon as the most noble", followed by the other birds of prey.
 Pliny classifies birds based on the structure of their feet, noting the connection between their shape and the diet/habitat associated with their owners.
 He praises the song of the nightingale, and considers the connection between birdsong and omens.
 Bats are listed among the other "winged animals" but are recognised as viviparous and nurse their young with milk.
-This is followed by an extensive overview of animal reproduction, senses, and feeding & resting behaviour.
+This is followed by an extensive overview of animal reproduction, senses, and feeding and resting behaviour.

 Finally, insects and other arthropods are listed.
 Pliny devotes considerable space to bees, which he admires for their industry, organisation, and honey, discussing the significance of the queen bee and the use of smoke by beekeepers at the hive to collect honeycomb.
 As well, the silkworm and silk production are described, the discovery of which is attributed to a woman named Pamphile (no reference is made to China).
 The coverage of zoology ends with an account of animal anatomy.

 Pliny correctly identifies the origin of amber as the fossilised resin of pine trees.
 Evidence cited includes the fact that some samples exhibit encapsulated insects, a feature readily explained by the presence of a viscous resin.
 He mentions how it exerts a charge when rubbed.